-How is the study of brain mapping performed?
+How is the brain mapping study performed?

-Diseases detectable through brain mapping
+Diseases detectable by brain mapping

 The role of the neuropsychologist in brain mapping

-Contributions of brain mapping in disease diagnosis
+Contributions of brain mapping to disease diagnosis

 Intraoperative brain mapping has proven to be a valuable tool in the diagnosis of neurological diseases.